- Name and address of the investigator or research facility.

 Note: The UCSF IRB does NOT have to review a study sponsor’s national recruitment campaign materials if these materials will be reviewed and approved by a central IRB or commercial IRB.

 Review the recruitment guidelines for more info about recruiting patients by letter.
 Submit the recruitment letter for IRB review and approval.

 - Describe basic study purpose, procedures and time commitment.

 - Provide the name and phone number to call for questions and enrollment.

 - Print the letter on the PI’s departmental letterhead.

-We have written a sample recruitment letter, which you can view below or download as a Word doc.
+We have written a sample recruitment letter with guidance from the UCSF Participant Recruitment Program, which you can view below or download as a Word doc.
 Adjust the content for your particular study.